Why a French Bulldog?

 The coat is moderately fine, brilliant, short, and smooth.
 The skin is soft and loose, especially at the head and shoulders, forming wrinkles.
 We just love to pet our Frenchies.
 They are soft and smooth and feel good to the touch, both for us and for our adorable dogs, based on their reactions.
 Since they have a fairly short, single coat, they do not tend to shed much.
 We are both fastidious housekeepers (like mother, like daughter) and if they were big shedders, believe us when we say that they would NOT be indoor pets at our house (which they are)!

 One of the French Bulldog’s best features is that they come in such a variety of colors and patterns.
 In our breeding program, we specifically look for dogs with a variety of colors and color patterns, so that our puppies will come in a wide variety of colors and patterns, including the very beautiful and rare blues, chocolates, and lilacs, as well as pieds in each of the various colors.
 Piedness is a recessive characteristic in French Bulldogs but is still relatively common (two pied dogs will produce only pied puppies, a pied and a pied carrier will produce 50% pied puppies, two pied carriers will produce 25% pied puppies).
 A pied Frenchie is one that has a base coat of white with patches of a darker color (kind of like a Paint Pony).
-Fawns, sables, creams, and all brindles (dark coloring with lighter hairs mixed in, or the reverse) are all acceptable colors for AKC sanctioned events, but we also produce all of the gorgeous colors that are created from naturally occurring genes in the Frenchie gene pool (this does not include merles or long hairs, as these are created from genes introduced from other breeds).
-This includes fawn, pure coat (no brindling), and tan pointed puppies in blue, chocolate, and lilac.
+Fawns, sables, creams, and all brindles (dark coloring with lighter hairs mixed in, or the reverse) are all acceptable colors for AKC sanctioned events, but we also produce all of the gorgeous colors that are created from naturally occurring genes in the Frenchie gene pool (this does not include merles or long hairs, as these were probably created from genes introduced from other breeds).
+This includes fawn, pure coat (no brindling), and tan pointed puppies in black, blue, chocolate, and lilac.

 In short, there are quite a variety of colors and patterns, which make them all so unique and special, even within the breed.
 Whatever your particular preference, we are producing what you are wanting.